menu

 Occupations and Workforce

-Unlike some boroughs, Alburtis isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Alburtis are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Alburtis is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alburtis is a borough of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Alburtis who work in office and administrative support (16.40%), healthcare (11.15%), and sales jobs (9.48%).

 Also of interest is that Alburtis has more people living here who work in computers and math than 95% of the places in the US.